DominicFinn/UNiDAYS.Php_OAuth2.0/README.md

 ## Take it for a spin
-Launch your browser and navigate to http://localhost:8888/php-oauth2-example/ (or whatever the correct path is).
+Launch your browser and navigate to http://localhost:8080 (or whatever the correct path is for your installation).